-Idaho bill bans transgender women athletes from competition
+Idaho moves closer to ban on transgender women in athletics

-BOISE, Idaho (AP) — The Idaho House on Wednesday passed legislation preventing transgender women from participating in sports that align with their gender identity despite warnings that such a law is unconstitutional and uncertainties about how the NCAA might react.
+BOISE, Idaho (AP) — Idaho moved closer Wednesday to banning transgender women from competing in women’s sports despite warnings that such a law is unconstitutional and uncertainties about how the NCAA might react.

-The measure would apply to all sports teams sponsored by public schools, colleges and universities.
+A measure that overwhelmingly passed in the Republican-led state House of Representatives would apply to all sports teams sponsored by public schools, colleges and universities.
+A girls’ or women’s team would not be open to a student who was born male, even if they identify as female.

 It now goes to the GOP-dominated Senate.
-Republican Gov. Brad Little’s spokeswoman said he had no comment.
+Republican Gov. Brad Little’s spokeswoman said he had no comment on whether he would sign it into law.

-The legislation applies to all teams sponsored by public schools, colleges and universities.
-A girls’ or women’s team would not be open to a student who was born male, even if they identify as female.
+A similar bill is advancing in the Arizona Legislature, and Idaho Republican Rep. Barbara Ehardt, the bill’s sponsor, said said other states were considering following suit.

-Backers say the law is needed because athletes who are genetically male have physical advantages over females.
+Backers say the law is needed because athletes who are born male have physical advantages over females.
 They say that allowing transgender women can limit female athletic, economic and self-growth opportunities provided through sports.

-The legislation’s “intent is to continue to protect girls and women in sports, and to provide those opportunities that we have had for almost the last 50 years,” said the bill’s sponsor, Republican Rep. Barbara Ehardt.
+The legislation’s “intent is to continue to protect girls and women in sports, and to provide those opportunities that we have had for almost the last 50 years,” Ehardt said.

+Ehardt said her legislation would only apply to Idaho student-athletes, allowing transgender females from other states to compete in Idaho.

 Opponents say it discriminates against transgender girls and women, and will subject female athletes to invasive tests so they can participate in sports.
-Anyone could challenge an athlete’s status, opponents said, requiring the tests.

 Democratic Rep. Muffy Davis, a seven-time medalist in Paralympic Games, said it could limit female participation because of the tests.
 “There is no one more passionate about protecting women’s sports that I am,” she said.
 “This restrictive bill is not the answer to protecting women’s sports.”

 The NCAA, which governs major college athletics, in 2016 disqualified North Carolina from hosting championship events after lawmakers there passed a “bathroom bill” considered anti-transgender.
 Lawmakers later repealed the law, and the NCAA lifted its ban.
 The NCAA has a policy allowing transgender athletes to compete.